 Ana frequently participates in events and courses on literature and writing.
-Most recently she concluded a course on Romantic Poets at the University of Oxford and reviewed a seminar organised by the Romantic Novels 1817 hosted by Dr Freya Johnston at the University of Greenwich.
+She is currently a Critical Reading student at the University of Oxford and has concluded a variety of different courses under the same institution.
+In 2017, Ana reviewed a seminar organised by the Romantic Novels 1817 hosted by Dr Freya Johnston at the University of Greenwich and wrote a report on The Shelley Conference 2017, a two-day event organised by Anna Mercer and sponsored by BARS.

 On this page, you will find a selection of Ana’s essays, articles, and creative pieces.
 The blog section is designated to informal texts on literature and culture, travelling, cultural tours, relevant courses and events, music, history, and other subjects related to her areas of interest.